U.N. Council backs Iran nuclear deal but Tehran hardliners object

 KEEN TO DO BUSINESS

 Some countries are already keen to do business with the oil exporter.
-Germany and Iran moved tentatively on Monday towards reviving trade, anticipating the lifting of the sanctions.
+Germany and Iran moved tentatively on Monday toward reviving trade, anticipating the lifting of the sanctions.

 Economy Minister Sigmar Gabriel, making the first top level German government visit to Tehran in 13 years, indicated that a ministerial-level meeting of a long dormant German-Iran economic commission would take place early next year in Tehran.